 Contrasting with weaves

 Because velvet has such a unique quality, it doesn’t always follow the same decorating rules as other fabrics.
-This Linwood Nightfall in Blackout should feel dominating or heavy but added to this calming colour shame amidst the soft corals and pale greens it simply pulls individual shades together, accenting the lightness of the tones around it.
+This bed upholstered in Linwood Nightfall in Blackout should feel dominating or heavy but added to this calming colour shame amidst the soft corals and pale greens it simply pulls individual shades together, accenting the lightness of the tones around it.
 A wonderful way to use velvet is to mix looser, open textures and flat woollen weaves, adding an informal layered look.
 The addition of some billowing, pooling linen curtains or striped cushions can soften the impact of velvet's inherent glamour, creating a haven in bedroom or sitting room that no-one can resist.
 Prepare to be relaxed.

 What compliments velvet?
 Velvet works with so many other fabrics… it’s all about mixing different textures to create interest.
 Just imagine a velvet sofa with linen or cotton cushions and an ottoman in a weave perched in front.
 Such schemes allow the beauty of each fabric to be fully appreciated.

 Is velvet available in many colours?
 There are so many wonderful colours in our velvet collections; the choice is almost endless.
 From simple neutrals to earthy blues and greens to jewel-like rich colours; perfect for adding little pops.

 Do velvet and wood go together?
 Velvet can work with so many types of furniture – from wood to metal – and so many styles of home decor; it looks just at home surrounded by French-style pieces as it does with mid-century designs.
 Whatever your preferred look, the addition of a velvet sofa or armchair will add a welcoming note that invites relaxation.